s4shibam/Pattern-Problems/README.md

 # Pattern Problems [JAVA]

-### What are Pattern problems?\
+### What are Pattern problems?

 Pattern programs are basically to implement a logic to draw a given pattern using characters, numbers, stars or other special characters.

-### Why learn Pattern problems?\
+### Why learn Pattern problems?

-    ava pattern program enhances the coding skill, logic, and looping concepts.
+Java pattern program enhances the coding skill, logic, and looping concepts.
 It is mostly asked in Java interview to check the logic and thinking of the programmer.

-### Prerequisites:\
+### Prerequisites:

 To learn the pattern program, deep knowledge of the Java loop is required , such as "for" loop,"while" loop, "do-while" loop.

 Java pattern program can be executed in different designs.

-### Classification:\
+### Classification:

 Java pattern problems are classified into three categories:

     * Character Pattern
     * Number Pattern
     * Star Pattern